Definition and Epidemiology of Congenital Heart Disease

 To assess if a heart defect is present, Nada’s criteria has been devised.
 The presence of one major or two minor criteria are taken to indicate the presence of heart disease.

 |Systolic murmur grade III or more||Systolic murmur grade I or II|

 |Abnormal blood pressure|

-Patients with left to right shunt may have:
+Patients with a left to right shunt may have:

-- Sinus of Valsalva fistula (sudden onset and location of murmur)
+- Sinus of Valsalva fistula (sudden onset and location of the murmur).

 It is important to differentiate between ostium primum and ostium secundum ASD.
 Both present with right ventricular hypertrophy with atrial septal defect.